Every year, usually in mid-April, thousands of American students participate in a “Day of Silence.”

 When people find out that a Day of Silence is being celebrated in their school, they may wonder how to respond in a way that expresses truth and compassion.
 The good news is that there is an alternative for students that meets this objective: The Day of Dialogue®.

 Rather than emphasize silence, the Day of Dialogue encourages “honest conversations” and “open dialogue” where students can freely exchange different viewpoints, including faith-based ones.
 The Day of Dialogue usually occurs the school day before or the next school day after the Day of Silence and is sponsored by Focus on the Family.
-Thousands of students in at least 42 states voluntarily participated in the last event.
+An estimated 45,000 students across the nation voluntarily participated in the last event.

 The theme for Day of Dialogue is “Get the Conversation Started.”
-Participating students can wear T-shirt designs available on the Web site and pass out Conversation Cards (not during class time) with the following message: I am giving you this card as a reminder that God cares about every single student in this school, including you—and to invite you to have a conversation about this concept.
-He knows your name, and He cares about your sexuality, your relationships and your soul.
-I believe Jesus Christ came to this earth to give his life for people like you and me.
-I believe He loves every person regardless of how they identify.
-That’s why as a Christian—someone who follows Jesus—I will stand up for students around me being teased, bullied or harmed for any reason.
-Because God cares so much about us, I also believe that He designed the best plan for our sexuality and relationships.
-And that He created every one of us, male and female, so that we could enjoy an intimate relationship with Him.
-Let’s talk about it!
+Participating students can wear T-shirt designs available on the Web site and pass out Conversation Cards (not during class time) with the following message: What do you think?
+What if there really is a God who cares about you?...
+I believe there is a God who knows our names and who cares about the details of our lives—including our relationships, our sexuality and our souls.
+That’s why Jesus Christ came to this earth to give His life for people like you and me—because He loves every person.
+As someone who follows Jesus, I’ll stand up for students who are being teased, bullied or harmed.
+I also believe God cares about us so much that He designed the best, loving plan for our relationships and sexuality Let’s talk about it!